Living Green Tips

 For the Advid Book Reader

 If you're like me and always have a book near by to read, you may want to look at the Kindle.
-There are two different versions.
-The difference between them is screen size and memory size.
+There are several versions.
+The differences between them are screen size, screen type, and memory size.
 You can get newspapers and magazines as well as books.
 Think of all the paper you could save by using one.
-Check it out at the links below for more information.

 More by this Author